BenCos17/ben-cogs/airplaneslive/docs.md

 thank you to the airplanes.live server (https://discord.gg/adsb) and also many people in the redbot server (https://discord.gg/red) who helped me out with this cogs and also my cogs in general

+(If you use this please consider setting up a feed to the site as would improve coverage for everyone.

 Installation

 To use the Airplaneslive cog, follow these steps: